antonio-morales/Fuzzing101/Exercise 5/Readme.md

 ```
 ### Fuzzing time

 In order to catch the bug, is mandatory to enable the `--valid` parameter.
-I also set the dictionary path with the **-x flag** and enable the deterministic mutations with the **-D flag** (only for the master fuzzer):
+I also set the dictionary path with the **-x flag** and enabled the deterministic mutations with the **-D flag** (only for the master fuzzer):

 For example, I ran the fuzzer with the following command
 ```